 Goals & Objectives

-- Monitor HPV vaccine impact on cervical cancer precursors, cervical intraepithelial neoplasia (CIN) grade 2 and 3 and adenocarcinoma in situ (AIS).
+- Monitor HPV vaccine impact on HGCLs also known as cervical intraepithelial neoplasia (CIN) grades 2 and 3 and adenocarcinoma in situ (AIS).

 - Monitor HPV vaccine impact on HPV types associated with CIN 2/3 and AIS lesions.

 - Improve public health practice through local population-based surveillance of HPV-related cervical cancer precursors.

 - Estimate cervical cancer screening rates in Connecticut.

 - Statewide passive monitoring of CIN2/3 and AIS diagnoses from pathology laboratories

 - Population-based active surveillance for CIN2/3 and AIS in New Haven county